Grandpa knows that any meal cooked at home can be tastier, and is almost always healthier.

 Is it as good as cooking it low and slow in a BBQ or smoker?
 Hard to say, but it does allow busy people to enjoy it more often and is great when you are cooking and freezing for a month.

-People loved the blend of tangy sweetness.
-It was such a hit, we prepared and gave out bottles for Christmas.
+blend of tangy sweetness.
+It was such a hit, we prepared and gave out bottles

 You spend hours preparing the meat and sitting around the BBQ, while the “low and slow” does its magic and makes a hunk of meat into a special occasion.
 Don’t mask the taste with some stuff that has been sitting on the supermarket shelf.
 Make your own BBQ sauce.
 A sauce that enhances flavour rather than hide it.